Karen Huxtable, Ph.D.

 UT Dallas

 Karen Huxtable began teaching in 1988 at The Ohio State University, where she earned her master's degree and Ph.D. in Psychology.
 She earned a B.S. in Psychology from the University of Massachusetts at Amherst.
-Huxtable has served as associate director of The University of Texas at Dallas Center for Teaching and Learning since its launch in January 2016.
-She serves as chair of the UT Dallas academic senate's committee on effective teaching, which works to promote teaching excellence across the campus.
-Moreover, she is a senior lecturer for the School of Behavioral and Brain Sciences, where she teaches Educational Psychology, Social Psychology, and Social and Personality Development.
-She has taught over 9,000 students since starting at UT Dallas as a lecturer in 2000.
+Huxtable served as associate director of The University of Texas at Dallas Center for Teaching and Learning when it launched in January 2016 and became director in 2022.
+She joined the Academy while serving as a senior lecturer for the School of Behavioral and Brain Sciences and is now Professor of Instruction where she teaches Educational Psychology and Social Psychology.
+She has taught over 13,000 students since starting at UT Dallas as a lecturer in 2000.
 For the School of Behavioral and Brain Sciences, she served as teaching support coordinator from 2012-2015 and received the Excellence in Teaching Award in 2005 and the Seniors' Choice Award in 2009.
-In 2013, Huxtable was awarded the UT System Regents' Outstanding Teaching Award.
+In 2013, Huxtable was awarded the UT System Regents' Outstanding Teaching Award, and in 2019 was named a Piper Professor of Texas.